GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 == Experiments
 <sec:rl:results>

-After designing and implementing the complete #acr("RL") pipeline presented in the previous section, we proceed with experimental study of its capabilities and performance.
+Following the design and implementation of the complete #acr("RL") pipeline presented in the previous section, we now conduct an experimental study of its capabilities and performance.

 === ASR Performance in a Reverberant Room